Search Results

 studyfinder@utsouthwestern.edu, Manuel.Huichapa@UTSouthwestern.edu

-• Have at least one clinical episode that satisfies McDonald 2017 criteria for early Multiple sclerosis (MS) for up to 2 years post-event with a dissemination in time that can be met clinically, by Magnetic Resonance Imaging (MRI), or based on oligoclonal band (OCB) positivity
+• Have at least one clinical episode that satisfies McDonald 2017 criteria for early Multiple sclerosis (MS) with a dissemination in time that can be met clinically, by Magnetic Resonance Imaging (MRI), or based on oligoclonal band (OCB) positivity

-• Have a length of disease duration, from first symptom, of ≤ 2 years
+• Have a length of disease duration, from first symptom, of ≤ 3 years at time of informed consent

 • For women of childbearing potential: Agreement to remain abstinent (refrain from heterosexual intercourse) or use effective methods of contraception during the treatment period and for at least 6 months after the last dose of study drug: